prashanthsp6498/Simple-Linear-Regression-C-Library/README.md

 ## License

-The project is licensed under the **MIT License** (or replace with the applicable license, e.g., Apache License 2.0).
+The project is licensed under the **MIT License**.
 Check the `License` file in the root directory for more details.

 ---